 You do not need an ice cream machine to make Cannoli Ice Cream.
 Use a traditional blender and mixer to mix the cannoli ingredients into your favorite ice cream dessert!

 Remember when I shared this OREO Cheesecake Ice Cream recipe that doesn't require an ice cream maker?
 Well, I'm at it again with another amazing ice cream that is made without an ice cream machine!

-If you cannot find cannoli shells in your grocery store, just skip it.
+If you cannot find cannoli shells in your grocery store, skip it.
 Not required.
-But, if you can find them, they are a grrrrrreat addition to crumbling into your ice cream for the extra crunch in each bite.
+But, if you CAN find them, they are a grrrrrreat addition crumbling into your ice cream for the extra crunch in each bite.

 - 14 oz can sweetened condensed milk

 - 15 oz whole milk Ricotta

 - 1 cup shelled and roasted pistachios , chopped

 - 2 teaspoons vanilla extract

 - Mix the sweetened condensed milk and Ricotta in a blender until smooth.
 Pour into a large mixing bowl.
 Gently stir in the chocolate chips, pistachios and optional cannoli shells; set aside.

 - In a separate large mixing bowl, beat the heavy cream until it reaches soft peaks.
 Add the powdered sugar and vanilla, then continue to beat until it just reaches stiff peaks.
 Do not over mix.
 Carefully fold the whipped cream into the Ricotta mixture until the two mixtures are evenly blended.